 the following

+The ProtectionSchemeInfoBoxes shall not contain an OriginalFormatBox when present in an ItemProtectionBox.

 In 8.11.14.1 change

 For a given handler, the primary data may be one of the referenced items when it is desired that it be stored elsewhere, or divided into extents; or the primary metadata may be contained in the MetaBox (e.g. in an XMLBox).
 Either this box shall occur, or there shall be a box within the MetaBox (e.g. an XMLBox) containing the primary information in the format required by the identified handler.